 $250,000 x 0.4% = $1,000.
 That’s a steep difference!

 BMO is quick to point out that their fees are lower than a typical (1.75%) traditional investing fee – and that’s true, at 1.75% you’d be paying $4,375.
-But it’s still 50% more than you’d pay with Wealthsimple Invest.
+But it’s still 60% more than you’d pay with Wealthsimple Invest, and in the case of our example, that’s $600 that could be going into your pocket (or back into your investment account).

 Wealthsimple vs. BMO: MER